Standard Language Ap Human Geography

 In an increasingly globalized world, the role of standard languages is evolving.
 While national standard languages retain their importance, the dominance of global languages like English is undeniable.
 This presents both opportunities and challenges:

-However, the rise of global languages also poses risks:
+On the flip side, the rise of global languages also poses risks:

 • Linguistic Imperialism: The dominance of certain languages can be seen as a form of linguistic imperialism, threatening the survival of less dominant languages.